Facts about Greenland

 Greenland is called Kalaallit Nunaat in Greenlandic, which translates to the ‘Land of the Greenlanders’.
 It also sometimes go by the name Inuit Nunaat, which means ‘Land of the People’.

 The mother tongue and official language in Greenland is Greenlandic with Danish functioning as a second language.
 Danish is a relatively new language in a Greenlandic context.
-It came to the country when Greenland was Christianized in the early 18th century.
-It has become widely used, especially in an administrative context and in some of the larger cities.
+It came to Greenland when it Christianized in the early 18th century.
+The Danish language has become widely used, especially in an administrative context and in some of the larger cities.

 Many Greenlanders speak Danish and English, particularly in the tourism industry.
 You cannot assume that everyone does, but then you can get far with gestures and smiles and maybe get some help from people around you.

 Greenlandic, Kalaallisut, is closely related to the language spoken by Inuit in Canada and in Alaska.
 In Greenland, there are three main dialects – one in the north, one in the east and finally the West dialect which forms the basis for the Greenlandic orthography.